 Starting as a traditional Austro-Hungarian shoemaker, Vass first opened his shop in 1978.
 As he garnered a reputation for his immaculate craftsmanship, he began venturing into more contemporary designs.

 In 1999, Vass received critical acclaim and international recognition when he released his book, Handmade Shoes For Men.
-Having established a veritable brand identity, László Vass is now considered one of the best craftsmen who specialises in exotic leathers and unique designs.
+Having established a veritable identity, László Vass is now considered one of the best craftsmen who specialize in exotic leathers and unique designs.

 Although John Lobb in Paris was acquired by Hermès, it is not their exclusive supplier for leather.
 While their exotic skins are supplied by Hermès, others are sourced through their own special references.

 John Lobb’s Goodyear-welted ready-to-wear collection is crafted in Northampton, England.
-Meanwhile, all their made-to-measure and bespoke shoes are made in their own Paris workshop.
+Meanwhile, options such as made-to-measure and above are made in their own Paris workshop.

 As they are handmade, they aren’t constructed using a Goodyear welt but can be crafted using a dizzying array of stitch types that are selected by the client.